crescentrose/crescentro.se/content/posts/writing-drivers/index.md

 +++
-title = "Writing a basic Linux device driver when you know nothing about Linux drivers or USB" description = "Never wrote a Linux USB device driver?
-Me neither!
-Let's go." date = 2025-06-26 draft = true
+title = "Writing a basic Linux device driver when you know nothing about Linux drivers or USB" description = "How difficult could it really be?" date = 2025-06-21

 [taxonomies]
 categories = ["rust", "programming", "linux", "usb", "drivers", "nanoleaf-saga"]